mdrwiega/3d_map_server/README.md

 # 3d_map_server

-The package contains the 3D map server.
+The package contains a 3D map server that is able to integrate maps received from multiple robots.

-Currently, it's based on the ROS1 but migration to the ROS2 is planned.
+Main features:

-The main purpose of the package is to provide a 3D maps merging and maps storage tools.
+- The main purpose of the package is to provide a 3D maps integration and maps storage tools.
+- The map server can integrate maps without an initial information about the transformation between maps.\
+  It detects overlapping regions on maps (if exist) and based on that estimates the transformation.
+- It uses multiple methods for maps alignment, for example SAC, GCC, ICP, OICP and NDT.
+- Software is based on the ROS 1 (Noetic) but migration to the ROS 2 is also planned.

 ![Feature base matching example](design/matching_example.png)